 Once an EOR technique is selected, the feasibility of the process for the candidate reservoir is evaluated and optimized at laboratory level.
 In order to ensure the effectiveness of the selected EOR technique ultimately at pilot and field scales, uncertainty and sensitivity analysis of parameter such as temperature, salinity, water quality and geological heterogeneity are carried out.

-Here at Primera Reservoir, we provide comprehensive EOR laboratory services.
+Here at Primera Resources, we provide comprehensive EOR laboratory services.

 Our services are but not limited to:

 - Core flooding.